qmk/qmk_firmware/readme.md

 **Note** From time to time, the dependencies might change, so just run `install_dependencies.sh` again if things are not working.

+**Warning:** If you edit Makefiles or shell scripts, make sure you are using an editor that saves the files with Unix line endings.
+Otherwise the compilation might not work.

 ### Windows (Vista and later)
 1. If you have ever installed WinAVR, uninstall it.